jundalisay/superb/content/en/social/cycles/palestine.md

 Current Cycle | Years per Cycle | Social Age
 --- | --- | ---
-Philosopher | 13 |
+Thinker | 13 |

-The entry of the intellectual cycle explains the ceasefire of 2021
+The entry of the Thinker cycle explains the ceasefire of 2021